LuisaGroup/LuisaComputeGaussianSplatting/README.md

   - e.g. `xmake run lcgs-app --ply="D:\ws\data\pretrained\gaussian\mip360_bicycle_30000.ply" --out=D:/ws/data/mid/lcgs/ --backend=dx`
   - then you can check `<dir_to_your_out_img>` with `<ply_name>_<dx/cuda...>.png` for the result, e.g. `mip360_bicycle_30000_dx.png`

+### Interactive Display

+You can run the app with `--display=true` to enable interactive display.
+You can use the following controls:
+- `WASD` to move the camera
+- Drag the mouse with the left button to orient the camera
+- Drag the mouse with the right button to rotate the camera around the center
+- Tweak the sliders on the GUI panel to adjust the camera move speed, rotation speed, and field of view.

 ## Result

 ### lego